CamStan/test-docs/unifyfs-docs/docs/limitations.rst

 File Locking Workarounds
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Currently UnifyFS doesn't provide any direct workarounds for anything that requires file locking.
+UnifyFS doesn't provide any direct workarounds for anything that requires file locking.
 Simply disable atomicity and data sieving and avoid using shared file pointers to get around this.

-Once UnifyFS does provide support for file locking to be enabled, only do so in the case that the application won't run properly without locking.
-Enabling file lock support within UnifyFS will likely result in decreased performance by the application.
+Once UnifyFS does provide support for file locking to be enabled, only do so in the case that the application won't run properly without it.
+Enabling file lock support within UnifyFS will result in decreased I/O performance for the application.

 .. explicit external hyperlink targets